 When to use it: We recommend using PPTP only for streaming.
 For anything else, you should use more advanced VPN protocols.

 * Our NordLynx protocol is built around WireGuard and you can find it on the NordVPN app.

 Try NordVPN now, with a 30-day money-back guarantee.

-Wireguard is considered to be one of fastest VPN protocols, offering quicker connection/reconnection times and improved battery life for mobile devices.
-NordLynx by NordVPN couples Wireguard’s speed with enhanced security.
+WireGuard is considered to the fastest VPN protocol, offering quicker connection/reconnection times and improved battery life for mobile devices.
+NordLynx by NordVPN couples WireGuard’s speed with enhanced security.
 IKEv2/IPsec is also considered a fast protocol and it may serve the needs of many.

 Many VPN experts recommend OpenVPN as the most secure protocol.
 It uses 256-bit encryption as a default but also offers other ciphers such as 3DES (triple data encryption standard), Blowfish, CAST-128, and AES (Advanced Encryption Standard).

 IKEv2/IPsec is considered to be the most stable VPN protocol as it provides a strong connection and allows users to switch between networks without risking their security.

 PPTP protocol is built into many devices, making it one of easiest protocols to set up.
 However, since it is outdated and is well-known for security issues, we don’t recommend using it.
 Look into other options such as WireGuard or IKEv2/IPsec.